 This is a detailed documentation for the update functionality of packit.
 The command creates a new pull request in Fedora (or CentOS Stream) using a selected or latest upstream release.
 This command is meant to be called from upstream repository.

-- Upstream git repository on Github.
+- Upstream git repository on GitHub/GitLab.